What biomarkers are

 Biomarkers in non-small cell lung cancer

 In non-small cell lung cancer (NSCLC), biomarker testing is commonly used to help guide treatment.
-Tissue samples – often from a biopsy – are tested in a laboratory to look for genetic changes or other features that may help match the cancer to specific treatments.
+Samples – often from a biopsy – are tested in a laboratory to look for genetic changes or other features that may help match the cancer to specific treatments.

 Common biomarkers in non-small cell lung cancer include genetic changes in the following genes: